Home » Plastic Surgery Procedures » Breast Implant Illness

 • There are many patients without BII who opt for implant removal for a variety of reasons.

-While most women who have breast implants are happy with them and don’t develop any health problems, an increased awareness around the health implications of breast implants in recent years has resulted in a surge of patients reporting symptoms they feel are directly connected to their saline or silicone breast implants.
+While most women who have breast implants are happy with them and don’t develop any problems, an increased awareness around the health implications of breast implants in recent years has resulted in a surge of patients reporting symptoms they feel are directly connected to their saline or silicone breast implants.

 What are the Symptoms of Breast Implant Illness?